 - 2 ounces lean roast beef

-- PB&J sandwich made with whole-grain bread
+- PB&J sandwich made with whole-grain bread and low-sugar jelly

 - Celery sticks with light cream cheese

 - Low-fat yogurt with fresh fruit